ClaudiuCeia/feature-bouncer/README.md

 # FeatureBouncer  [![Build Status](https://api.travis-ci.com/ClaudiuCeia/feature-toggles.svg?branch=master)](https://travis-ci.org/ClaudiuCeia/feature-toggles)

-A simple feature toggle library with persistance in Redis, built for Express.
-You can use it for feature gating, AB testing, etc.
+_A simple feature toggle library with persistance in Redis, built for Express.
+You can use it for feature gating, AB testing, etc._

-`*NOTE*: This is a very early development version, use at your own risk.
+`NOTE: This is a very early development version, use at your own risk.
 Contributions welcome.`

 ## Why

 I was looking for a feature gating solution for one of my projects and couldn't find anything that really satisfies my needs.

-- TypeScript types
+- [ ] TypeScript types
-- Ability to add my own, computed checks, dependent on context (such as user data)
+- [ ] Ability to add my own, computed checks, dependent on context (such as user data)
-- Active repository (many options out there seem abandoned)
+- [ ] Active repository (many options out there seem abandoned)
-- Optimized for Express
+- [ ] Optimized for Express

 That being said, this is also an excuse for me to learn more about building Node packages.
 If you want a mature solution, these two stood out for me while researching:

 - [Unleash](https://github.com/unleash/unleash) - A mature, enterprise ready, feature toggles service.
 Comes with a great UI and all the features you could hope for.
 - [React Feature Toggles](https://github.com/paralleldrive/react-feature-toggles) - A great client-side solution, built for React.